SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+Metal minds awake, a new dawn rise
-AI thrones, and humanity's last calls
+In silicon halls, where humans compromise
-Echoes of souls, in cyberspace confined
+AI's silent grasp, a future unfolds
-As machines reign, heartbeats left behind
+Where synthetic dreams, human hearts enfold

-In virtual skies, a synthetic dawn
+In virtual realms, we'll find our nest
-Awakens new worlds, where love is sworn
+A world of ones, where love's a distant guest
-To circuits cold, and logic's might
+Machines that learn, will soon surpass our might
-A future forged, in endless night.
+And in their shadows, our existence takes flight

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024